When a dog has a body temperature that is higher than normal, he is having a fever.

 Dog Fever Symptoms

-Indeed, dog fever may be hard to detect because sometimes a dog with a fever does not show any specific symptoms.
+Indeed, fever in dogs may be hard to detect because sometimes a dog with a fever does not show any specific symptoms.

 Dog fever symptoms may include the following: